danle13/quartz/content/002.Literature Notes/Levitt, Glick-Schiller - Transnational social fields-annotated.md

+---
+title: "Levitt, Glick-Schiller - Transnational social fields-annotated"
+tags:
+- #socialfields
+enableToc: false # do not show a table of contents on this page
+---

 # Annotation Summary of Levitt, Glick-Schiller - 3.
 Transnational social fields-annotated.pdf.
  *Highlight [page 1]:* rethink
  *and Note [page 1]:* deterritorialized